LavirtheWhiolet/my-git-workflow/README.md

     OK

 Look, branch “new-button” is correctly pushed into “some_odd_name-i-even-dont_know”! `git sync` uses `git push`, and this package configures Git so that `git push` pushes to upstream branch.

-To get help on any executable from “bin” you may run it with `-h` or `--help` key.